jorgearayac/enhanced-string-calculator/README.md

 > This was a step in difficulty from the previous tasks.
 It was easy to get lost between the Flexible and Multiple Delimiters, since when implemented they are combined.
 > We still needed to check for brackets `[ ]`, but now with loops through all bracketed parts, extracting each delimiter and replacing them in the `numbers` string with commas.
 > Supporting multiple delimiters showed the importance of iterating over structured input.
 I learned to dynamically extract each delimiter and ensure they are all recognized in parsing.
 This task reinforced robust string handling and maintaining backward compatibility with previous logic.

+### Task 9 — Complex Delimiters
+> After the implementation of Task 8, I realized it also worked for this task.
+> Task 9 consolidated all previous lessons: handling empty inputs, multiple and flexible delimiters, ignoring large numbers, and catching negatives.
+Through these tasks, I strengthened my ability to incrementally build and test functions, adapt to complex input formats, and write robust, clean, and maintainable code.
+This challenge reinforced the value of thinking ahead for scalability and flexibility in software design.

+## Reflection
+This challenge allowed me to progressively build a robust string calculator, starting from simple addition and advancing to handling multiple complex delimiters, negative numbers, and large-number filtering.
+Throughout the tasks, I strengthened my skills in incremental development, string manipulation, and error handling, while learning to anticipate edge cases and design flexible, maintainable code.
+It also reinforced the value of thinking ahead and adapting solutions to evolving requirements.

+### Key takeaways:
+- Practiced breaking complex problems into manageable steps.
+- Improved attention to detail and testing for edge cases.